baasbox/docs/source/index.md

 "http_code": 200
 }

-//or (in case of some error in settings i.e. push send to Android & iOS devices but only Android settings are configured) {
+//or (in case of errors in settings i.e. push sent to Android & iOS devices but only Android settings are configured) {
 "result": "ok",
 "data": "Push notifications were sent but they may be subject to loss of data.
 HINT: check push settings in console",